 + 1. Understanding investment risk

 As a general rule, investments that have the highest potential return also carry the greatest level of risk.
 Risk can be viewed as a pendulum, with risk on one side and reward on the other.
 The pendulum can swing high on the reward side, but equally high on the risk side.
 The degree of the swing is the ‘volatility’ or risk of the investment.
-The assessed time it takes for the pendulum to complete a cycle (this will always be a guess) is also important as this sets the investment time horizon – how long the capital is invested.
-Low volatility investments can have a shorter investment period than higher risk ones, where the normal investment period should be between 5 and 10 years.
-The investment horizon should be driven by the period of time after which the investment is made to when proceeds could be needed either as capital or in terms of the production of income, and this in turn will determine the level of risk that can be taken.
+The assessed time it takes for the pendulum to complete a cycle (this will always be a guess) is also important as this sets the investment time horizon – for how long the capital is invested.
+Your investment time horizon is driven by how long you wish to remain invested and is an important part of the assessment of risk.

 + 2. Investment screening

-There are 32 investment Management Sectors and hundreds of UK domiciled investment funds within each.
+The number and coplexity of investment products can be bewildering.
+There are many thousands of funds in the universe for UK investors, a number that has been swelled by the advent of bespoke index tracker funds.
+Passive Fund Mangers can now provide any index that the market demands.
 In theory, the investment sectors identify funds with a common investment objective allowing for the comparison of funds against their sector peer group, however, the variation in performance between the best and worst funds within a specific investment sector can be staggering.
 It is key to select investment funds that are either consistently outperforming their sector peer group, within acceptable risk tolerances, or are consistently outperforming on a risk adjusted basis.

 + 3. Fund analysis